Books on ProvenceGuest PostInspire

 Puss in Boots in Provence cookbook @coco_blignaut

-For years I have read children’s books to children, and to myself.
+For years I have read children’s books to children and myself.
 Slowly ideas came – new ideas for unusual books for children.
-My first book was created in an attempt to try and heal a very sad incident that happened to my sister during our childhood in South Africa.
-It is called My Bantu Blankie (available on Barnes and Noble and Amazon).
+My first book was created to try and heal a sad incident that happened to my sister during our childhood in South Africa.
+It is called My Bantu Blankie (available on Amazon).

-Then I went on to write a play on the life of Saint Teresa, called God’s Gypsy.
-It was toured in America to controversial reviews, because I did not hold back on the truth of what it is to be a woman, never mind a saint.
-Read the more about this play here.
+Then I wrote a play on the life of Saint Teresa called God’s Gypsy.
+It was toured in America to controversial reviews because I did not hold back on the truth of what it is to be a woman, never mind a saint.
+Read more about this play here.

 Puss in Boots in Provence is my second children’s book.
-A love letter to Provence, it is filled with my experiences of having lived in France for four and a half years.
-Paris was my throne, but my travels took me all over the country, a broke, but very romantic backpacker in impractical, flowing garments, I marched through my twenties, a wild child learning French.
-I can write a memoir about these experiences, not for children though.
+A love letter to Provence is filled with my experiences of living in France for four and a half years.
+Paris was my throne, but my travels took me everywhere.
+A broke, but very romantic backpacker in impractical, flowing garments, I marched through my twenties, a wild child learning French.
+I can write a memoir about these experiences, not for children.

 Puss in Boots in Provence Children's Book @coco_blignaut